Clastify logo

 Elastic and inelastic collisions

-A collision is a short interaction in which bodies exert large forces on each other and exchange momentum.
-In a perfectly elastic collision, total kinetic energy is conserved as well as momentum.
-An inelastic collision conserves momentum, but kinetic energy is transferred to other forms such as internal energy, deformation or sound.
-A perfectly inelastic collision is an inelastic collision where the bodies stick together and move with one common final velocity.
+A collision is an interaction of short duration in which bodies exert large forces on each other and exchange momentum.
+A perfectly elastic collision is a collision in which total kinetic energy as well as momentum is conserved.
+An inelastic collision is a collision in which momentum is conserved but kinetic energy is transferred to other forms such as internal energy, deformation or sound.
+A perfectly inelastic collision is an inelastic collision in which the bodies stick together and move with a common final velocity.

 Image